Designations Congruent with Things: Chapter 13

 “You’re welcome,” Newt replies through clenched teeth, “you logical positivist.”

 “I’m not grateful.”
-Hermann says, talking over him.
+Hermann speaks over him.
 “Incommensurability, as a concept, is worthy of ridicule.
 Shut up for two minutes if you’re capable of doing so, which I very much doubt.
 You—”

-“You should be grateful,” Newt says, managing to brute-force intercalate his own words into Hermann’s accelerating philippic.
-“I’ll stake the entirety of my personal assets that your problem with Kuhn stems from your own onanistic, objectivist, fantasies about absolute truth—”
+“You should be grateful.”
+Newt brute-force intercalates his own words into Hermann’s accelerating philippic.
+“I’ll stake the entirety of my personal assets that your problem with Kuhn stems from your own onanistic, objectivist fantasies about absolute truth—”

-“I do not wish to discuss The Structure of Scientific Revolutions,” Hermann continues, leaning forward, managing to overpower Newt by freakishly intent hissing.
+“I do not wish to discuss The Structure of Scientific Revolutions,” Hermann leans forward, overpowering Newt with freakishly intent hissing.
 “I want to know if your perception of the past week approximates anything remotely akin to what actually happened to you.
 I want to know if you have any objective idea of what you’re capable of doing to yourself if you turn the full force of your intellect on your own mind.
-I want to know if you have any awareness at all of how astronomically ironic it is to accuse me of ‘shutting you down,’ when really I have been doing absolutely everything in my power to prevent exactly that.
+I want to know if you have any awareness at all of how astronomically ironic it is to accuse me of ‘shutting you down,’ when really I have been doing absolutely everything in my power to prevent exactly that.”

-Newt isn’t sure he’s ever defused anything before in his life, literally or metaphorically.
+Newt isn’t sure he’s ever defused anything in his life, literally or metaphorically.

-“Hermann,” Newt says, making an impressively accurate grab for Hermann’s nearest wrist.
+“Hermann.”
+Newt makes an impressively accurate grab for Hermann’s nearest wrist.
 “Chill.”

-“Do not tell me to ‘chill’,” Hermann snaps, somehow even more furious, temporarily loosing his ability to speak and yanking his wrist from beneath Newt's tenuous grip.
+“Do not tell me to ‘chill’,” Hermann snarls, somehow even more furious, temporarily losing his ability to speak and yanking his wrist from Newt's tenuous grip.

 First effort at conflict mediation ranks you a D minus, his brain says.
-If he flips over this table, you’ve totally failed, and also ruined his brain.
+If he flips over this table, you’ve totally failed, and also ruined his mind.
 Definitively.

-“Okay,” Newt says.
-“Good call, I could see that being annoying, coming from me, but I get it, man, I do.
+“Okay,” Newt says, distilling and eluting all available verbal diplomacy, “good call, I could see that being annoying coming from me, but I get it, man, I do.
 I get more than you’re giving me credit for, actually.
 Look.
 I’m sorry.
 I’m sorry.
-I—”
+I’m really—”

 “Newton, if you apologize to me even one more time I will drown you in the Pacific.”